 There is often at least some crumbling of the rough face of the stone along the break that happens during the breaking process.
 Stones that are too badly crumbled to be usable are discarded.
 Others can be repaired with extra layers of fill in the next step.

-Once the broken pieces have been collected and I have verified that there are a sufficient number of intact pieces for it to be reassembled, the rough faces of all pieces are coated with a fresh mixture of powdered gold mica and a thick epoxy paste along each break.
+Once the broken pieces have been collected and I have verified that there are a sufficient number of intact pieces for it to be reassembled, the rough faces of all pieces are coated with a fresh mixture of an epoxy paste along each break.
 The type of epoxy paste used is dependent on the type of stone, shape of the stone, and the breakage pattern.

 These pieces are then reassembled and squeezed together tightly to minimize the repair lines.
 Excess adhesive mixture that bubbles up along the repair line can be wiped away at this time.
 The reassembled piece in then allowed to dry and set up overnight (at least).

 In areas where crumbling has left gaps, additional amounts of the adhesive mixture are added in layers—allowing for full drying between each one—until the fill is close to the original shape of the stone.